vitvlEcm/MarfyAPIDocumentation/README.md

 - TechnologiesForNode

-  - returned object simplified as requested, removed nested object _"Data"_ and contents moved to parent
+  - returned object was simplified as requested on call, removed nested object _"Data"_ and contents moved to parent

 - removed unused parameters sourceUnit and manualUnit from multiple responses